-In general, the more children a woman has given birth to, the lower her risk of breast cancer .
+In general, the more childbirths a woman has had, the lower her risk of breast cancer tends to be [6-11].
 After the first child, each childbirth lowers risk.